Jarno458/TsRandomizer/ReadMe.md

 * Player obtains Meyef to early
 * Orb pedistal in room before emperor always spawn even if you didnt kill him yet
 * The position of the randomizer credits in the credits screen is way off, sorry
+* The textured background for the item tracker is not properly tiled

 # Todo
 ##### Things i plan on doing in the future